Cherokee Film Incentive

 • Productions must also submit a final application, detailing all expenses and filming locations no later than 90 days after final expenses have been incurred in Oklahoma.

-• No real weapons can be used on the production within the CN boundaries.
+• No real weapons can be used on the production within the Cherokee Nation boundaries.

 • Cherokee Nation has script approval (to be submitted at time of initial application) and project, if rated, must have an ultimate MPAA Rating no more restrictive than “R” or its equivalent.